newrelic/newrelic-node-versions/Readme.md

    verified
    2. A `supported: false` key+value on any test descriptors that are testing _unsupported_ versions, see the `elastic` test descriptor for 7.13.0
+   3. All version strings are full x.y.z strings.
+The semver library requires it.